-The ACCC proposes to grant re-authorisation to enable David Jones to continue to invite concession stores, which are separate businesses operating within its retail stores, including the David Jones online store, to participate in certain promotions.
+The ACCC has decided to grant re-authorisation to enable David Jones to continue to invite concession stores, which are separate businesses operating within its retail stores, including the David Jones online store, to participate in certain promotions.
 This conduct has been authorised since 17 December 2003 and is not changed in the current application.

-The ACCC proposes to grant authorisation for 10 years.
+The ACCC has decided to grant re-authorisation for 10 years until 12 April 2029.